“Focus on a physical object you know is real.”

 He wasn’t real, Jericho concluded.

 “I am real, Jericho,” Werner assured him.
-“You need to stop at once.”
+“You need to stop.
+Now.”

 Werner was real.
 He was here.
 Relief flooded Jericho’s chest at this.
 But—